tagpix — Combine Your Photos for Easy Access

 The net effect is useful for organizing the contents of disparate photo collections holding pictures and movies shot on multiple cameras over many years.
 By running tagpix, all the items of each media type are merged on your local computer into a single flat folder, or a set of flat by-year subfolders, for fast, convenient, and private access.

-In more detail, the following summarize the main assets that tagpix brings to your photo-normalization jobs.
+In more detail, the following list summarizes the main assets that tagpix brings to your photo-normalization jobs:

 Because it's fastest, moves are the default.
 Copy-and-delete mode has the same effect as moves, but allows items to be moved between different devices and drives (albeit, more slowly than direct moves on the same device).
 Copy-only mode leaves items in the source tree and works across devices, but may require manual steps to avoid reprocessing prior content on later runs.